 Gillen was the former COO of Morgan Freeman’s production company – Revelations Entertainment and is a well known industry player in the financing and business realm.

-The Rainforest is a hero’s journey about a sophisticated and intellectually skilled female professor, Dr. Riley Stone, who one day is visited at her college campus by a young girl claiming her great-grandmother’s story of a Rainforest legend should be examined further.
-After recognizing a very rare necklace the girl shows up wearing, Dr. Stone agrees to set off to her small town located in Western Washington to meet with the woman.
+The Rainforest is a hero’s journey about a sophisticated and intellectually skilled female archaeology and tribal history professor, Dr. Riley Stone, who one day is visited at her international college campus by a young tribal girl claiming her great-grandmother’s story of a Rainforest legend should be examined further.
+After recognizing a very rare necklace the girl shows up wearing, Dr. Stone agrees to set off to her small village to meet with the woman.
 Upon her arrival, Dr. Stone learns more about the legend and discovers some extraordinary clues that leads her to assemble a world-class team of explorers to join her for an expedition of discovery and adventure.
 Soon after the team gets underway, bizarre things begin to affect the expedition, sending them all on a death-defining race of survival and psychological mystery.

-As a fierce and vocal advocate in the independent film journalism sector for Women in Film, Capestany continues to help others in their fight for equality and diversity in the work place.
-“Our lead character Dr. Riley Stone is a reflection of some of the strongest and most influential women I have met and admire throughout my life while traveling abroad.
-Women whom I greatly respect for their brave courage and passionate sense of adventure.
-I hope that audiences and particularly women will embrace her quest to cross new boundaries in leadership and exploration as a woman who is equally strong, intelligent and dynamic as her male counterparts.”, Capestany said.
+As a fierce and vocal advocate for Women in Film, Capestany continues to help others in their fight for equality and diversity in the work place.
+“Our lead character Dr. Riley Stone is a reflection of some of the strongest and most influential women I have met, worked with and have admired throughout my life traveling abroad. not to mention a profound dash of my own mothers heroic magic in the character.”
+He laughs.
+Women whom I greatly respect for their brave courage and passionate sense of adventure. have all helped develop our heroine Dr. Stone.
+I hope that audiences and particularly women will embrace her quest to cross new boundaries in leadership and global exploration as a woman who is equally strong, intelligent and dynamic as her male counterparts.”, Capestany said.
 MI